Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Simulations

 By applying the formulation for concentric elliptical arrays, Figs.~\ref{superposicion_estudio}(b) and \ref{superposicion_estudio}(c) present two cases of joint estimation for this geometry.
 Particularly, Fig.~\ref{superposicion_estudio}(b) shows the estimation of the angular-delay domain for an incident wave at $\phi_l = 45\degree$ and $\tau_l = \nolinebreak20$ ns.
 Fig.~\ref{superposicion_estudio}(c) illustrates the same domain for $\phi_l =\nolinebreak250\degree$ and $\tau_l = 40$ ns.
 In both cases, the estimation is clearly maximized around ToA and DoA.
 In addition to these cases, the geometry has been tested for incident waves in the entire range of $\phi_l$ and $\tau_l$, showing excellent results with artifacts below 20 dB in the worst case.

 In order to compare the performance of concentric elliptical arrays with other array arrangements, Fig.~\ref{fig_UCA_UCCA_CEA} shows the angular-delay estimation for three different arrangements.
-Fig.~\ref{fig_UCA_UCCA_CEA}(a) is obtained from an uniform circular array (UCA) with radius $r = 34.5$ cm and $P = 720$.
+Fig.~\ref{fig_UCA_UCCA_CEA}(a) is obtained from a uniform circular array (UCA) with radius $r = 34.5$ cm and $P = 720$.
 Fig.~\ref{fig_UCA_UCCA_CEA}(b) represents the estimation for a nine ring uniform concentric circular array (UCCA) whose outer circle is equal to the one shown in Fig.~\ref{fig_UCA_UCCA_CEA}(a).
 The inner circle has radius $r = 15$ cm and all nine rings are equidistant.
 Finally, Fig.~\ref{fig_UCA_UCCA_CEA}(c) uses the geometry presented in Fig.~\ref{superposicion_estudio}(a), i.e., a concentric elliptical array (CEA).
-Two main conclusions can be drawn from this figure: (i) Sidelobes appear in the UCA estimation 15 dB below the real path estimation and (ii) UCCA and CEA estimations obtain almost similar performance with sidelobes below 25 dB in both cases.
-These are virtually hidden for a dynamic range of 35 dB.
-Therefore, UCCA and CEA outperform UCA array because they better map the spatial region.
-The main advantage of CEA is that this mapping is not limited to concentric rings, but can be performed with several arrangements.
+Some conclusions can be extracted by looking at Fig.~\ref{fig_UCA_UCCA_CEA}.
+First, the figure illustrates that the proposed method works as a generalization of former approaches, being able to deal with circular and elliptical geometries at the same time.
+This leads to the realization of elliptical-based pseudorandom mesh grids that can be used to improve the joint DoA and ToA estimation.
+In that sense, the level of artifacts (sidelobes) has been reduced more than 10 dB when considering concentric arrays instead of a single circular array, the UCCA and CEA outperforming the UCA array due to a better mapping of the spatial region.
+Naturally, the improvement in the estimation comes at a price.
+Computational complexity increases when a greater number of arrays is considered.
+Thus, there exists a trade-off between performance and computational complexity.
+Scenarios where the impact of the artifacts in the joint estimation should be minimized benefit for the inclusion of a greater number of concentric (elliptical) arrays.
+Conversely, scenarios where the processing time should be minimized benefit from placing a fewer number of arrays.